Dekrayzis/kaboodle-techtest/README.md

 This application requires a google maps javascript api.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+In your IDE of choice, open the console and enter 'npm run dev' then open [http://localhost:3000](http://localhost:3000) with your browser to see the result after a few moments.

 ## Pre configure